TadiT7/treble_experimentations_wiki/Huawei-P-Smart.md

 > Works, no problems here.

 * Substratum
 > Works, no problem here.
+(ONLY TESTED ON PHH AOSP ROM!)

 ***
 ## Additional Notes